pester/Pester/README.md

 #### Mocks are scoped based on their placement

 Mocks are no longer effective in the whole `Describe` / `Context` in which they were placed.
-Instead they will defualt to the block in which they were placed.
+Instead they will default to the block in which they were placed.
 Both of these work:

 ```powershell
 Describe "d" {